History of Murcia: Middle Ages

 Alfonso de la Cerda donated the Kingdom of Murcia to Jaime II of Aragon on 21 January 1296 in exchange for help vis-à-vis his challenge for the Castilian throne.
 The city remained under Aragonese control for eight years, until the delivering of the city signed on 16 November 1304, in compliance with the Treaty of Torrellas.
 The Castilian monarchs entrusted wide competences to a senior officer called the Adelantado Mayor over the whole Kingdom of Murcia (then a borderland of the Crown of Castile, nearing Granada and Aragon).
 The territory was to become subject of a nobiliary struggle for the political power between the lineage of Don Juan Manuel and the Fajardo family for much of the Late Middle Ages.
+In 1374 seven Murcians were executed for supporting John of Gaunt's claim to the Castilian throne when his forces were drawing near to Castile during an invasion of France.

 The city of Murcia suffered its first plague epidemic in 1348; reruns of the plague ensued in 1380 and 1395, with the 1395 outbreak decimating half the city population.
 Plague outbreaks of lesser magnitude continued to take place in the 15th century (also in the 16th century).

 Early modern period

-The 1648 plage outbreak was particularly virulent in Murcia, reportedly having close to a 50% mortality rate.
-The last major plague epidemic in Spain affected Murcia in 1677.

-Late modern period
+In 1520, the city joined the Comunero uprising, although with very different nuances from the rest of Castile, featuring an anti-oligarchic component that was linked to the conflicts that took place in the Kingdom of Murcia at the end of the 15th century.
+An assembly of two thousand people took an oath against councilors and other municipal officials in the Plaza de Santa Eulalia.
+These officials sought military assistance from the Adelantado mayor de Murcia, Pedro Fajardo y Chacón (the first Marquis of Los Vélez), who refused to provide it.
+Murcia's comuneros established a syndical board with some popular representation, elected by parishes, participating in the Santa Junta from October 1520.